Guideline Managed Investment Portfolios

 If you were to just set your initial allocation and then let the portfolio run its course, over time your allocation would be very different from your intended target, because certain asset classes will perform better than others during some cycles (in general, stocks will perform better than bonds in the long-term).

-Your portfolio will regularly earn dividends and interest from your investments and you will typically be making regular deferrals into your 401(k) account.
-Guideline automatically invests these proceeds to keep your asset allocation on target.
-Therefore, your account may have minimal need for rebalancing.
+If you’re an active participant in your 401(k) plan, you will typically be making regular deferrals into your 401(k) account.
+Guideline automatically invests these funds to keep your asset allocation on target.

 However, in major market dislocations or extended bull or bear markets where stocks appreciate or depreciate significantly, your asset allocation can deviate meaningfully from your target allocation.
 Any time your entire portfolio has a “drift”* of 5% or more, Guideline will automatically rebalance your investments back to your target allocation.
 This will ensure that your portfolio remains close to your target allocation over time and is properly working towards your retirement goals.